CottageLabs/lantern/README.md

     {
-        "id" : "<opaque id of this record>", "created_date" : "<date this record was created">, "last_updated" : "<date this record was last modified>",
+        "id" : "<opaque id of this record>", "created_date" : "<date this record was created>", "last_updated" : "<date this record was last modified>",

         "upload" : {
-            "id" : "<opaque id of spreadsheet upload>", "pos" : <position of this record in the spreadsheet>
+            "id" : "<opaque id of spreadsheet upload>", "pos" : "<integer: position of this record in the spreadsheet>" },
-        },

         "source" : {